coffeemartin/ELT_Python_Data_Warehouse/README.md

 # ELT_Python_Data_Warehouse
 Python, SSMS, Data model, SQL, StarNet, SSAS, PowerBI, SSDT, Association Rule Mining, ARCGIS, JSON

 A collection of crime data from the Atlanta Police Department's open data portal.
-Their link to download the total dataset has been down forawhile.
 This is an aggregation of city-wide data for every month between January 2009 and February 2017: http://opendata.atlantapd.org/
 The dataset includes 1/1/2009 - 2/28/2017.
 It is in csv format with 270688 rows.